James Henry McKnight was born on March 19, 1884 at Brownsville, Fayette County, PA, the son of Henry and Martha (Nutt) McKnight.

 Daughter Laura McKnight (1918-2005) was born on Nov.
 1, 1918 in Brownsville.
 She was born the very same day, and in the very same apartment building, as her future husband.

-She married William Curtis "Billy Curt" Radcliffe Jr. (1915-), the son of William Charles and Adeline Stephens (McKnight) Radcliffe.
+She entered into marriage with her cousin, William Curtis "Billy Curt" Radcliffe Jr. (1915-), the son of William Charles and Adeline Stephens (McKnight) Radcliffe.

 Together the couple bore a family of four children -- Barbara Eileen Martin, William Walker Radcliffe, Bradford Louis Radcliffe and Beth Lynne Radcliffe.